Description

 Marketing

 The product is marketed as Amarene Brusche di Modena PGI.
-It is packaged in glass or tin-plated recipients with a capacity ranging from 15 to 5,000 ml.
+It is packaged in glass or tin-plated recipients with a capacity ranging from 15 to 5000 ml.

 Distinctive Features

-Amarene Brusche di Modena PGI preserve has unique organoleptic characteristics, given to both the variety of sour cherry used and the high percentage of fruit, which constitutes at least 70% of the finished product.
+Amarene Brusche di Modena PGI preserve has unique organoleptic properties, given to both the variety of sour cherry used and the high percentage of fruit, which constitutes at least 70% of the finished product.